mtlynch/mtlynch.io/_posts/2018-01-18-how-to-hire-a-cartoonist.md

 # Tips for hiring cartoonists

 There were many instances throughout this process where I didn't know what the standard procedure was.
 How many revisions could I ask for?
 Do I need to give attribution?
+What's the standard way of describing a cartoon?

-After I published my article, I reached out to the four cartoonists I worked with to ask if they'd let me interview them for an article about the process of working with cartoonists.
+After I published my article, I reached out to the four cartoonists I worked with to ask if they'd let me interview them for this article.
 They all seemed intrigued by the unusual request and agreed to speak with me.

 Below, I've compiled tips for hiring and working with cartoonists based on those interviews and my experiences as a client.

 ## Background: Nobody wants to work for a bad client

 Every cartoonist I interviewed emphasized how unpleasant it is to work with clients who make unreasonable demands and threaten poor ratings.
-Low ratings make it hard for freelancers to win future jobs.
 Therefore, cartoonists screen their clients carefully during the interview process to avoid putting themselves at the mercy of a bad client.

-The cartoonists I interviewed all described similar qualities they look for when deciding whether to accept work.
+The cartoonists I interviewed all described similar qualities they look for in a client when deciding whether to accept work.

 A good client: